MTraveller/mt-product-promo/README.md

 I removed the attributes and voilá, errors gone.
 Having these attributes in `<source>` duplicates the `<img>` attributes, which has these anyway.

 There were four errors for the Instagram embed code on the contact page and had nothing to do with the website.
-I removed the embed code received from Instagram altogether.
+I removed the embed code from Instagram altogether as it was bulky and shifted the layout too much.
+I tried to minimize the layout shift as much as possible, but with the errors still there, I removed it.

 ![INSTAGRAM](https://github.com/MTraveller/mt-product-promo/blob/cf7fca20041fcb57f4034bf3fd174c1e5b3d7fd1/rm-img/contact-html-errors-validator.jpg)